-Taking part in ITU Telecom World as an exhibitor, sponsor or Award entrant brings you visibility, partnership potential, contacts, networking and knowledge-sharing opportunities.
+Taking part in ITU Telecom events as an exhibitor, sponsor or Award entrant brings you visibility, partnership potential, contacts, networking and knowledge-sharing opportunities.
 We’re proud of the value and real benefits our Award winners, exhibitors, partners and sponsors have found in taking part in our event.

 National Pavilion case studies